MinaProtocol/mina/rfcs/0008-transition-frontier-controller.md

 so we must get enough info to go back to the locked state (where we know we've achieved consensus).

-2. We take advantage of the merkle-mask to instead of transitions, putting a `Breadcrumb.t` which contains an `External_transition.t` and a now light-weight `Ledger_builder.t` it also has a notion of the prior breadcrumb.
+2. There is now a notion of a `Breadcrumb.t` which contains an `External_transition.t` and a now light-weight `Ledger_builder.t` it also has a notion of the prior breadcrumb.
+We take advantage of the merkle-mask to put these breadcrumbs in each node of the transition-tree.
 See [RFC-0007](0007-persistent-ledger-builder-controller) for more info on merkle masks, and [Transition frontier](#transition-frontier) for more info about how these masks are configured.

-Rationale: We no longer need the asynchronous `Path_traversal` job that is present in the current ledger-builder-controller (simplifying complexity), and the frequent operation of answering sync-ledger queries no longer require materializing ledger-builders.
+Rationale: The frequent operation of answering sync-ledger queries no longer require materializing ledger-builders.
+We should optimize for operations that occur frequently.

 3. The `Ktree.t` is mutable and exposes an $O(1)$ `lookup : State_hash.t -> node_entry` where `node_entry` contains (in our case) a `Breadcrumb.t`.
 We will discuss this further in [Ktree](#ktree).